 Example #1: Toggling

-Mansfield explains that you can use a Static variable within a procedure that “toggles something between 2 states”.
+You can use a Static variable within a procedure that toggles something between 2 states.

 Example #2: Counters

-Walkenbach explains how a Static variable can be useful to keep track of the number of times a particular procedure is executed.
+A Static variable can (also) be useful to keep track of the number of times a particular procedure is executed.
 You can set up such a counter by, for example: